christianspecht/scm-backup-docs/source/config-gitlab.rst

 When you have lots of repos, this has two effects concerning `GitLab's rate limits <https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlabcom-specific-rate-limits>`_:

-- SCM pauses after each wiki API call to avoid hitting the limit of 10 requests per second per IP address
+- SCM Backup pauses after each wiki API call to avoid hitting the limit of 10 requests per second per IP address

-    ⇒ the whole API calling will take more time, the more repos you have
+    ⇒ the more repos you have, the more time will the whole API calling take

 - There's another limit of 600 API calls per minute altogether.